JBZoo/CSV-Blueprint/README.md

       is_alias: true                    # Only alias format.
 Example: "my-alias-123".
 It can contain letters, numbers, and dashes.
       is_currency_code: true            # Validates an ISO 4217 currency code like GBP or EUR.
 Case-sensitive.
 See: https://en.wikipedia.org/wiki/ISO_4217.
       is_base64: true                   # Validate if a string is Base64-encoded.
 Example: "cmVzcGVjdCE=".

+      # Validates if the given input is a valid JSON.
+      # This is possible if you escape all special characters correctly and use a special CSV format.
+      is_json: true                     # Example: {"foo":"bar"}.

       # Geography
       is_latitude: true                 # Can be integer or float.
 Example: 50.123456.